qasim2020/qasim2020/README.md

 - 👋 Hi.
-I am Qasim, software developer.
+I am Qasim, a software developer, from Pakistan now in Stockholm.
-- 👀 Hiring?
-I feel confident writing Nodejs + Mongodb aggregation pipelines - working in Cloud | AZ 900 ✓ - AZ 104 - AZ 305 - AZ 204 - AZ 400 and more to come - build my own CMS when get time - my projects are live from my private CMS.
 - 📫 Reach me at hello@qasim.tech.

 <!---